openssl/technical-policies/policies/policy-change-process.md

 Exceptions
 ----------

-Minor policy edits that do not change the existing meaning of the edited policies do not require this voting process.
+Minor policy edits that do not change the meaning of the edited policies do not require this voting process.
 Typical examples of such edits are spelling, grammar, and formatting fixes.